girasolenergy/wv/README.md

-# wv
+# wave-viewer
-wv is a wave viewing program that can view a single channel byte (unsigned char) file.
+wave-viewer is a wave viewing program that can view a single channel byte (unsigned char) file.

 ### Installation
 ```sh